Red hair: Medieval beliefs

-Medieval antisemitism
+Antisemitism

 During the Spanish Inquisition, people of red hair were identified as Jewish and isolated for persecution.
-In medieval Italy and Spain, red hair was associated with the heretical nature of Jews and their rejection of Jesus, and thus Judas Iscariot was commonly depicted as red-haired in Italian and Spanish art.
-Writers from Shakespeare to Dickens would identify Jewish characters by giving them red hair, such as the villainous Jewish characters Shylock and Fagin.
+In medieval Italy and Spain, red hair was associated with the heretical nature of Jews and their rejection of Jesus, and thus Judas Iscariot was commonly depicted as red-haired in European art.
+The medieval prejudice against red-hair may have derived partially from the ancient biblical tradition, in relation to biblical figures such as Esau and King David.
+The ancient historian Josephus would translate the Old Testament to describe the more positive figure of King David as 'golden haired', in contrast to the negative figure of Esau as red haired.
+Red hair remained a conventional marker of Jewish villainy in later English theatre and literature: Shylock, in Shakespeare's The Merchant of Venice, was traditionally performed in a red wig, even though the play's text does not mention his hair, and Charles Dickens introduced the villainous Fagin in Oliver Twist with "matted red hair".
 The antisemitic association persisted into modern times in Soviet Russia.
-The medieval prejudice against red-hair may have derived from the ancient biblical tradition, in relation to biblical figures such as Esau and King David.
-The ancient historian Josephus would mistranslate the Hebrew Torah to describe the more positive figure of King David as 'golden haired', in contrast to the negative figure of Esau, even though the original Hebrew Torah implies that both King David and Esau had 'fiery red hair'.